corbosiny/StreetFighterAI/README.md

 #### Done

 Done is a flag that signifies whether the current environment has completed.
-Currently Done is set if the enemey or the agent get two round wins, which in game is what determines if a match is over.
+Currently Done is set if the enemy or the agent get two round wins, which in game is what determines if a match is over.
 So once the match is over the agent moves onto the next save state.

 ---
 ## Generating New Save States